charan1395/charan1395/README.md

 🚀 Data Scientist | Generative AI Enthusiast | Turning Models into Business Impact

-With 3+ years of experience in Data Science and AI, I specialize in building intelligent systems using machine learning, NLP, and cutting-edge GenAI.
+🎓 With a Master’s in Advanced Data Analytics and 3+ years of experience in Data Science and AI, I specialize in building intelligent systems using machine learning, NLP, and cutting-edge GenAI.
 From optimizing healthcare fraud detection to automating enterprise reports with LLMs, I turn data into real-world value.

 ---